 5. Save in Every Area Possible

-Go over your a budget with a fine tooth comb, try doing the 21 Day Money Challenge to help with it.
+Go over your a budget with a fine-tooth comb, try doing the 5 day fast money challenge to help with it.
 Where can you cut back?
 Compare your insurance (I saved over $1,000 doing this), compare your phone/internet/electricity/gas/any bill you have to see if you can either get a better deal or ask for a discount.
-Use these 17 tips to reduce your electricity bill.
-If you have a pension card, are you getting all the discounts you could be?

 Do you need two cars?
 Would it be cheaper to walk and get public transport everywhere?
 Are you utilising VIP and loyalty programs?
 Are you using all the coupons/discounts you can in Australia?
 Have you signed up for these Aussie freebies, gotten bonus cash or signed up for these Australian birthday freebies?